Nicole J. Caruth is a writer, curator, educator, and arts administrator with over fifteen years experience in contemporary art.

-Nicole's writing has appeared in a range of publications including ARTnews, Big Red & Shiny, C Magazine, Gastronomica, ...might be good, Nka: Journal of Contemporary African Art, Public Art Review, Walker Art Center Magazine; the Phaidon Press volumes Vitamin D2 and Vitamin Green; and exhibition catalogues published by the Studio Museum in Harlem, CUE Art Foundation, and others.
-She is the former editorial manager for Art21 and founding editor of Art21 Magazine (est. 2013).
+Nicole's writing has appeared in a range of publications including ARTnews, Big Red & Shiny, C Magazine, Gastronomica, ...might be good, Nka: Journal of Contemporary African Art, Public Art Review, Walker Art Center Magazine; the Phaidon Press volumes Vitamin D2 and Vitamin Green; and exhibition catalogues published by, among others, Joan Mitchell Foundation and The Studio Museum in Harlem.
+She is the former editorial manager at Art21 and founding editor of Art21 Magazine (est. 2013).

-Since 2006, Nicole has written extensively about food in contemporary art and has been called one of the leading voices on the subject.
+In 2006, Nicole created the now defunct blog Contemporary Confections, featuring interviews with artists over their favorite desserts.
+Nicole has continued to write about food in contemporary art and has been called one of the leading voices on the subject.
 As faculty in the Visual and Critical Studies department at the School of Visual Arts, she co-teaches the undergraduate course “Avant Gardening: Food, Art and Agriculture.”
-In 2012, she founded With Food in Mind, a platform for developing art-based approaches to food education and food injustice.
-Her Tedx Talk, "Let Them Eat Art," is available online.
+In 2012, she founded With Food in Mind, a nonprofit developing art-based approaches to food education and food injustice in low-income neighborhoods and communities of color.
+Her TEDx Talk, "Let Them Eat Art," is available online.